|

 directly on the polished plate attached to the blade.

 This trophy was used until the late sixties.
-By 1972, it was no
+By 1972, it was

-longer around (its disappearance possibly happened earlier, around
+retired. (its termination possibly happened earlier, around

 NU Archives